 Tips for the OSCP labs

-- The student forums contain a walkthrough by Offensive Security for machine 71.
-Follow it to get a picture of how to conduct a penetration test from enumeration to privilege escalation and post exploitation.
+- The student forums contain a walkthrough written by Offensive Security for machine 71.
+Follow it to get a clear picture of how to conduct a penetration test from enumeration to privilege escalation and post exploitation.

 - Learn about the methodology used in the walkthrough, the techniques are less important.